fmadotto/DS_sha256/README.md

 All provided instructions are for a host computer running a GNU/Linux operating system and have been tested on a Ubuntu 14.04.4 LTS distribution.
 Porting to other GNU/Linux distributions should be very easy.
 If you are working under Microsoft Windows or Apple Mac OS X, installing a virtualisation framework and running an Ubuntu OS on a virtual machine is probably the easiest path.

 This work is based on the very interesting [SAB4Z project](https://gitlab.eurecom.fr/renaud.pacalet/sab4z) by Renaud Pacalet, who kindly helped us to successfully complete this design.
+If you have any problem when running this project, first check on the [SAB4Z project page](https://gitlab.eurecom.fr/renaud.pacalet/sab4z) for a solution: it is likely that you will find useful information there.

 Please signal errors and send suggestions for improvements to federico.madotto (at) gmail.com.

     .
     ├── LICENSE                                    License (English version)